SamCT/pairtools_RS/README.md

 ## This is a repo intended for educational and research purposes

-Using codex, the aim of this pairtools revision is to assess the capacity of codex GPT-5.5xhigh to do a python -> Rust swap of a complex code set that is currently limited in computational throughput and thus broader application.
+Using codex, the aim of this pairtools revision is to assess and evaluate the capacity of codex GPT-5.5xhigh to complete a python -> Rust swap of a complex code set which is currently limited in computational throughput and thus broader application via the samtools htslib.

 This is a pure vibe code.
 It is not intended for production until thoroughly tested.